-Where the building is eighty (80') feet (24.4 meters) or less in overall length, the total required lanes shall be not less than four hundred (400') feet (122 meters) in length.
-Where the building exceeds eighty (80') feet (24.4 meters) in length, the length of the required lane or lanes shall be increased fifty (50') feet (15.25 meters) for each ten (10') feet (3.05 meters) or fraction thereof by which the building exceeds eighty (80') feet (24.4 meters) in overall length.
+Where the building is eighty (80') feet or less in overall length, the total required lanes shall be not less than four hundred (400') feet in length.
+Where the building exceeds eighty (80') feet in length,

-- (6) For a non-conveyor type auto wash, five (5) waiting spaces for each twenty (20') feet (6.1 meters) in length, shall be provided for each washing stall on the entrance side of the stall and two (2) spaces per stall shall be provided on the exit side for a drying area. - (7) The site shall be designed in such a manner that no operations are conducted off the parcel. - (8) A building setback of at least sixty (60') feet (18.3 meters) must be maintained from the proposed or existing street right-of-way, whichever is greater. - (9) Ingress and egress points shall be located at least sixty (60') feet (18.3 meters) from the intersection formed by the existing or proposed right-of-way lines, whichever is greater, and shall be directly from a major thoroughfare. - (10) The site shall be drained so as to dispose of all surface water in such a way as to preclude drainage of water onto adjacent property. - (11) Gasoline sales shall be permitted on the property provided there is compliance with Section 5.169, Paragraph 2 (b-4) and 2 (c) of this Chapter.

-(c) Gasoline stations.
+- the length of the required lane or lanes shall be increased fifty (50') feet for each ten (10') feet or fraction thereof by which the building exceeds eighty (80') feet in overall length. - (6) For a non-conveyor type auto wash, five (5) waiting spaces for each twenty (20') feet in length, shall be provided for each washing stall on the entrance side of the stall and two (2) spaces per stall shall be provided on the exit side for a drying area. - (7) The site shall be designed in such a manner that no operations are conducted off the parcel. - (8) A building setback of at least sixty (60') feet must be maintained from the proposed or existing street right-of-way, whichever is greater. - (9) Ingress and egress points shall be located at least sixty (60') feet from the intersection formed by the existing or proposed right-of-way lines, whichever is greater, and shall be directly from a major thoroughfare. - (10) The site shall be drained so as to dispose of all surface water in such a way as to preclude drainage of water onto adjacent property. - (11) Gasoline sales shall be permitted on the property provided there is compliance with Section 5.169, Paragraph 2 (b-4) and 2 (c) of this Chapter. - (c) Gasoline stations.
 Prohibited activities include, but are not limited to, the following: the sale of medical marihuana or medical marihuana-infused products, trailer renting and leasing, motor vehicle body repair, undercoating, painting, tire recapping, engine rebuilding, motor vehicle dismantling, upholstery work, and other such activities whose adverse external physical effects would extend beyond the property line.
-(Amended - Ordinance 1709 - 10/3/19)
+(Amended Ordinance 1709 10/3/19)